 Summary

-Project Echidna is a short skill-based RPG where you explore an abandoned laboratory to recover an old prototype.
+Project Echidna is a short skill based RPG(?) where you explore an abandoned laboratory to recover an old prototype.
 In this game multiple enemies can fight you at once, so plan your battles accordingly!
 Lure enemies into corners and fight them one on one, or avoid them altogether.
 If you are very skilled, you can fight them off all at the same time!
-There is no Level system, there is no output randomness, it is just your ability to fight with the tools you have.
+There is no Leveling system, there is no output randomness, it is just your ability to fight with the tools you have.

 Overworld Enemies

-Enemies can see you if they have line-of-sight, or you get too close.
-If they touch you they can engage in a battle!
-In this battle all enemies could can see you will be in combat, so watch out!
+Enemies can see you if they have line-of-sight or you get too close.
+If they touch you they will engage in a battle!
+Multiple enemies can engage at a time, so be careful!

 Battle!